bummbummgarage/bummbummgarage.github.io/modules/mixer-ii/index.md

 * ✅ 2 channels
 * ✅ Attenuation and mute per channel
 * ✅ Mixes audio signals and control voltage
-* ✅ Inputs are normalled to +6V and -6V
 * ✅ Buffered inputs

 ## Resources